BBC Weekend News

 BBC Weekend News is the BBC's national news programme on BBC One at the weekend and bank holidays, although it is often referred to on guides simply as BBC News.
 It is called BBC Weekend News on all bulletins and carries generic BBC News bulletin titles, apart from the late bulletin on Sunday where it is named BBC News at Ten, only if starting at 10pm exactly, and carries the BBC News at Ten titles.
-The lunchtime bulletin can also be referred to as BBC News at One.
+The lunchtime bulletin can also be referred to as BBC News at One, only if starting at 1pm exactly or BBC News at Six if starting at 6pm exactly, abite without branding.

 Format

 BBC Weekend News airs three times on both Saturday and Sunday.
 The main three bulletins are presented from Studio B in Broadcasting House; they follow a similar format to the weekday bulletins on BBC One, but are shorter in length.

 The lunchtime bulletin normally airs at 1:00pm.
 The programme runs for approximately 10 minutes, and is immediately followed by a weather forecast.

-The evening bulletin is usually broadcast at some point between 6:00pm.
+The evening bulletin is usually broadcast at some point between 5:00pm and 7:00pm.
 It runs for 15 minutes and includes an update from BBC Sport in Salford; the programme is followed by a five-minute regional news bulletin, then a weather forecast.

 The late edition airs at varying times on Saturdays, and 10:00pm on Sundays.
 It also contains an update from BBC Sport.
 Despite being billed as BBC Weekend News in TV listings, the late Sunday bulletin is usually branded on air as BBC News at Ten.
 The Sunday late news is followed by a regional bulletin.

 Until early 2023, the weekend bulletins were also broadcast on the BBC News channel; this practice ended shortly before the merger of said channel and BBC World News.
 On occasions of major news relating to the UK, the bulletin may be simulcast on the UK feed of the news channel.

 In the summer when Sunday with Laura Kuenssberg is off air and the BBC is not broadcasting the Olympic Games or Commonwealth Games there is an additional hour long bulletin of BBC Weekend News, focused on rolling news and updates from BBC Sport.